16 Different Types of Bats in Texas

 1. Mexican Long-Nosed Bat

 For example, the Mexican long-nosed bat is a flower feeder, which feeds on nectar and pollen from flowers.
-If you have these types of bats in your home, you’ll want to ensure plenty of flowers nearby for them to feed on.
+If you have these bats in your home, you’ll want to ensure plenty of flowers nearby for them to feed on.

 2. Ghost-FacedBat